 Frequently Asked Questions About Giving to OSC

-We don’t talk a lot about money at OSC, but every June we invite you to become a Supporting Member by giving weekly, monthly, or annually.
-Because many churches have abused people and their money through the subject of giving, we find it’s helpful to respond to a few frequently asked questions:
+We don’t talk a lot about money at OSC, but every June we invite you to become a Supporting Member by giving weekly, monthly, bi-monthly, etc. Because many churches have abused people and their money through the subject of giving, we find it’s helpful to respond to a few frequently asked questions:

 Don’t see your question below?
 No problem.
 Just contact us directly and we’ll be happy to answer your questions.